AishwaryaHastak/AishwaryaHastak/README.md

 -->

-- 🔭 I’m currently working on designing a simulation tool to measure the performance and efficiency of DNN accelerators on models using systolic arrays in a scale-out configuration.
+- 🔭 I’m currently analysing a simulation tool to measure the performance and efficiency of DNN accelerators on various model topologies using systolic arrays in a scale-out configuration.

 - 🌱 I’m currently learning Graph Neural Networks.